What's New !

 Last spring, the APA co-sponsored a conference on Child Poverty with the Roosevelt Institute and the Century Foundation; this report was derived from those presentations, and may be useful to use in our continued advocacy on this issue.
 (7 Lessons About Child Poverty)

-The Academic Pediatric Association (APA) awarded a $5000 grant to the Continuity Special Interest Group (SIG) to find ways to increase HPV vaccination rates in the United States in 2015.
+The Academic Pediatric Association (APA) awarded a $5000 grant to the Continuity Special Interest Group (SIG) to find ways to increase HPV vaccination rates in the United States.
 The Continuity SIG chose to sponsor a resident HPV video contest, with the aim that residents would create a public service announcement video encouraging resident colleagues to provide a strong recommendation for HPV vaccination.
 Twelve program expressed interest in participating and nine videos were submitted.
 The Continuity SIG Steering Committee met and identified the top three videos.
 The first place winner was Maimonides Medical Center Department of Pediatrics, Brooklyn, NY, and leader, Jonathan Strysko.
 The second place winner was UCSF Fresno Pediatrics, Fresno, California, and leader, Clarisse Casilang, and the third place winner was University of Maryland, Baltimore, MD, and leaders Natalie Torres and Puja Sood.

 Efforts to Diversify the Academic Pediatric Workforce